-Scientists at the National University of Singapore (NUS) have developed a way to use a 3D printer to create low cost pills with customised doses and release rates (such as constant, increasing or decreasing).
+Scientists at the National University of Singapore (NUS) have developed a way to use a 3D printer to create low cost pills according to an article published in The Strait Times with customised doses and release rates (such as constant, increasing or decreasing).
 The pills are created depending on the patient's needs and will deliver a whole new level of convenience for people needing prescription medicine.

 Transforming asthma management